BasemNasr/CommonDesignPattern/README.md

  This pattern is the best approach if we have one-to-many relation

  and we’d like to inform other objects about some changes or actions.

+✔Strategy Pattern

+ Strategy design pattern takes place when you need to implement behaviour or plan. in android using this pattern for aset of data like filteration data or doing actions on data without writle complex code or more if .. else.